githubevents/universe2021/README.md

 During each session our hosts will be picking questions from this discussions space to ask the presenter as part of the live-stream, so please do join in!

-Remember, we want to keep the discussions' area a friendly and welcoming place for everyone taking part in the event, and focused specifically and solely on the topic(s) covered in the event sessions.
+Remember, we want to keep the discussions' area a friendly and welcoming place for everyone taking part in the event, and **focused specifically and solely on the topic(s) covered in the GitHub Universe sessions**.
 Therefore, please respect the [Event Code of Conduct]( https://docs.github.com/en/github/site-policy/github-event-code-of-conduct)  and be wonderful to each other.

 This is a civilized place for connecting with other event attendees, and Hubbers from across the world taking part in the events.
 By participating in this community, you are agreeing to the same [Terms of Service](https://help.github.com/articles/github-terms-of-service) that apply to GitHub.com, as well as the GitHub Event [Code of Conduct](https://github.com/githubevents/Universe2021/blob/main/CODE_OF_CONDUCT.md).